 \subsection{Effectiveness Evaluation (RQ1)}

 \textbf{RQ1 Setup.} We evaluate all baselines on \textsc{PrimeVul4J} dataset.
 As \textsc{DeepDFA} and \textsc{LLMxCPG} require training, we train or fine-tune them on the designated training and validation sets, and report their results only on the test set to prevent data leakage.
-The remaining approaches are assessed on both the whole dataset and the test set. \cyh{Beyond overall effectiveness, a robust vulnerability detector should generalize well across diverse vulnerability patterns.
+The remaining approaches are assessed on the entire \textsc{PrimeVul4J} dataset, and we report results on both the test set and the whole dataset. \cyh{Beyond overall effectiveness, a robust vulnerability detector should generalize well across diverse vulnerability patterns.
 Therefore, we further conduct a fine-grained analysis on the test set of \textsc{PrimeVul4J} to investigate model performance across different CWE types.
 Specifically, the test set includes \todo{168} samples encompassing \todo{41} distinct CWEs.
 To ensure a statistically meaningful comparison, we categorize these CWEs into \todo{6} broad groups based on their common ancestors, following the classifications in the official CWE hierarchical views~\cite{cwe-view-of-research-concepts, cwe-view-of-software-development}}. \cyh{Lastly, to investigate the ``token tax'' (i.e., the potential performance degradation caused by the \textit{lost-in-the-middle} phenomenon~\cite{liu2024lost} as context length increases), we categorize the \textsc{PrimeVul4J} test set based on the token count within \tool's holistic context.
 Notably, we employ the tokenizer of DeepSeek-V3.2 to calculate these costs, allowing us to analyze the effectiveness of \tool with respect to context length.}